-In 2005, only one county - Ramsey County - appeared to use more than 100 percent of its renewable water resource, reporting in at 135 percent.
-In the seven county metropolitan area, the percent of renewable resources ranged from 10 in Carver County to Ramsey County's 135.
+In 2005, only one county - Ramsey - appeared to use more than 100 percent of its renewable water resource, reporting in at 135 percent.
+In the seven-county metropolitan area, the range was from 10 percent in Carver County to 135 percent in Ramsey County.
 In Greater Minnesota, the range was from less than 1 percent in seven counties to 46 percent in Wright County.
 Three counties ranged between 50 and 75 percent and another three between 25 and 50 percent.

-By 2030, the percent use of seven-county metropolitan area renewable resources ranged from 23 in Carver County to 177 in Ramsey County, while in Greater Minnesota the range was from less than 1 percent in six counties to 81 percent in Wright County.
+By 2030, the percent use of seven-county metropolitan area renewable resources ranged from 23 percent in Carver County to 177 percent in Ramsey County, while in Greater Minnesota the range was from less than 1 percent in six counties to 81 percent in Wright County.
 Four counties ranged between 75 and 100 percent, one county between 50 and 75 percent, and another four between 25 and 50 percent.